Palm Bay, Florida: 2000s

 For three consecutive years between 2003 and 2005, Palm Bay was a finalist for the All-America City Award.

-In 2008, the city was named in an article from US News & World Report as the second "Drunkest City" in the US behind Reno, Nevada.
+In 2008, the city was named in an article from U.S. News & World Report as the second "Drunkest City" in the US behind Reno, Nevada.

 In 2008, the former Port Malabar Country Club property was revalued at $300,000.
 This was considered an essentially "worthless" valuation because arsenic had been found in the groundwater and remediation would cost an estimated $12 million to clean up.

 Hundreds of miles of roads in the city are in such poor condition that the city Public Works Department considers them unserviceable.
 The voters have consistently defeated measures to raise money to invest in infrastructure to improve the roads, which are described as the worst in Brevard County.
-In 2005 they voted down a $58.7 million bond measure.
+In 2005, they voted down a $58.7 million bond measure.
 In 2009, they defeated a $75.2 million tax referendum.
 In 2010, voters living in areas with the worst roads voted 9–1 against $44.7 million assessment for repairing them.
 In 2011, the city government created a Palm Bay Road Maintenance District that they hope can levy taxes and alleviate the situation.

 In 2008, fires on Mother's Day destroyed 37 homes in the southwest area of the city.
 Arson has been blamed as the cause of at least a few of the numerous fires.
+After the fires roared through the city, many roads and homes were left in disrepair for extended periods of time.

 In 2009, the Brevard Zoo moved the remaining 15 Florida scrub jay families native to the city to Buck Lake Conservation Area in Mims.
 The Florida scrub jay is a threatened species due to it being territorial; it is unable to move to better grounds when its habitat is jeopardized.